cpmpercussion/homepage/_posts/2021-01-10-laptop-music-workshop.md

 - can you figure out a sequence to play a tune you know?

 {:.info-box}
-A few sequence tips: you can stop the sequence by executing `s.note.seq.stop()`.
-Gibber has a built in metronome to keep everything in time (have a look at the animation in the top left corner), if you want a sequence to start right at the start of the next bar, use `Shift+Ctrl+Enter` to execute it (this works for executing any other command as well)
+A few **sequence tips**: you can stop the sequence by executing `s.stop()`.
+Gibber has a built in metronome to keep everything in time (have a look at the animation in the top left corner), if you want a sequence to start right at the start of the next bar, use `Ctrl+Enter` to execute it (this works for executing any other command as well)

+{% comment %}
 One more sequence trick before moving on!
 Let's try a _randomised_ sequence instead of going through the list of pitches in order by adding `.rnd()` to the list:
 ```
 s.note.seq(['a3','b3','c3','d3','e3','g3'].rnd(),1/4)